Phobia (2016 film): Plot

 Jiah suddenly arrives and confronts them regarding Mehak's call to Jiah's parents.
 Jiah then reconciles with a reformed Manu, confirming that Mehak was mistaken leaving Mehak questioning her very reality.

 When Shaan confesses that he has always loved her and tries to kiss her, she spurns him and berates him furiously, accusing him of exploiting her weakened state of mind.
 During the resulting confrontation between them, since the exact sequence of events occurs just like her visions, Mehak realizes that they were premonitions of her future.
 She then concludes that she's the one who's going to be killed by Shaan (who she realises is the intruder and that she is the wounded woman with her finger severed).
 In a paranoid delusional panic she attacks him with a knife.
 Shaan's attempts to calm her result in her finger getting severed accidentally.
-Shaan calls for an ambulance after preserving her severed digit in her freezer.
+Shaan calls for an ambulance after preserving her severed finger in the freezer.

-She locks up Shaan in her bedroom and exits her building in a daze finally having overcome her fear.
-In the climactic scene, her vision once again coincides with reality, as we see a painting she created earlier, showing hands reaching out to her, mirrors the situation in which she is injured and goes out in the open for help, overcoming her condition.
+She locks up Shaan in her bedroom and exits her building in a daze, finally having overcome her fear.
+In the climactic scene, her vision once again coincides with reality, as we see a painting she created earlier, showing hands reaching out to her, mirroring the situation in which she is injured and goes out in the open for help, overcoming her condition.